-Today, augmented reality is mostly used among Gen Zers and late millennials.
-Take Snapchat for example, one of the most apparent and available platforms to engage with AR, has 163 million active daily users.
+Today, augmented reality and virtual try-on technologies are mostly used among Gen Zers and late millennials.
+Take Snapchat for example, one of the most apparent and available platforms to engage with AR, which has 163 million active daily users.

 “The creativity that we’ve seen develop around Gen Z has really manifested organically based on how they communicate with each other.”